remyblok/remyblok.github.io/_posts/2022-03-01-Power Automate Flow Cancel Button.md

 ## The problem
 As said, there are many ways to trigger a Power Automate Cloud flow.
 I have had multiple scenario's that caused the flow to be run too much.
 Here are some scenarios I encountered:
 - The flow is triggered by a change of a Dataverse record.
 A bulk update was applied to all records in a table.
 This caused the flow to run thousands of times, for each record once.
 - Create recursive flow calls.
 By default, Power Automate prevents you from making recursive child flow calls.
 But using the Request trigger and HTTP calls you can still achieve recursing calls.
 At times this can be really useful.
-When you flow has a bug and your recursion never breaks you will end up with thousands of runs which just keep multiplying.
+When your flow has a bug and your recursion never breaks you will end up with thousands of runs which just keep multiplying.

 First thing is to turn off you flow.
 This won't cancel your current runs, but al least no new runs will be started.